Deadnettle (Lamium amplexicaule L).

 Photosynthetic Pathway: Deadnettle is a C3 Weed.

-Flower: Henbit has clusters of about 12 pink-purple tube shaped flowers, that are 1.5 to 2 cm long, and blooms in the Spring.
+Flower: Henbit Deadnettle has clusters of about 12 pink-purple tube shaped flowers.
+These are 1.5 to 2 cm long, and bloom in the Spring.

 Leaves: Deadnettle leaves are 2 to 3 cm in size.
 They are opposite in pairs, and each pair of leaves is at 90° to the pair below it.
 It does not form a rosette.

-Reproduction: Henbit reproduces by seed, but it also grows and spreads from stem fragments.
-Newly shed seeds are dormant, and require one or more winters before they germinate.
+Reproduction: Henbit reproduces by seed, but it also spreads from stem fragments.
+New seeds are dormant, and require one or more Winters before they germinate.

 Comments:

-- Deadnettle has soft, hairy stems, that emerge from the base of the plant.
+- It has soft, hairy stems, that emerge from the base of the plant.

-- The stems are often purplish, and the leaves are aromatic when you rub them.
+- The stems are often purple, and the leaves are aromatic when you rub them.

 - The upper leaves of Deadnettle attach directly to the stem.

-- It is frost and drought tolerant but does not tolerate shade.
+- It is frost and drought tolerant, and tolerates partial shade.

-Habitat: You find Deadnettle in open disturbed sites, in fields and along roadsides, and also in lawns.
+Habitat: You find Deadnettle in disturbed sites, in fields, along roadsides, and also in lawns.

-Being a Winter annual and biannual broadleaf weed, Deadnettle grows during any period of warm weather over the Winter.
-Henbit Deadnettle resumes growth and produces seed in the Spring, and then dies as temperatures increase in late Spring and early Summer.
+Being a Winter annual and biannual broadleaf weed, Deadnettle grows in periods of warm weather over the Winter.
+Henbit Deadnettle resumes growth and produces seed in the Spring, and then dies as temperatures increase in the late Spring and early Summer.

 Always aim to implement cultural controls before you use herbicides for Deadnettle control.
-However, chemical control may still be necessary even if you modify your lawn care techniques to try and manage this weed.
+However, chemical control may still be necessary to manage this weed.

-Also, as it it is a Winter annual, it will naturally die in the Summer so you probably don’t need to apply herbicides in the late Spring.
+As it is a Winter annual, it will naturally die in the Summer so you don’t need to apply herbicides in the late Spring.
 You can see heat stress kicking in when the leaves start to turn yellow.

 Pre-Emergent Control for Deadnettle.